Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Nonparametric Invariance Pursuit under SCMs

 \cref{prop:ident-transfer-learning} exactly characterizes what $S^\star$ is in our nonparametric invariance pursuit under the SCM with interventions on $X$ -- it doesn't require intervention to be ``sufficient''.
 Firstly, such a $S^\star$ is well-defined in that there exists one maximum set $S_\star$ satisfying the invariant condition \eqref{eq:intro-model} and heterogeneity condition \cref{cond-fairnn-ident} simultaneously.
 Secondly, in the SCM setting, such a $S^\star = S_\star$ can be represented in a simple way in \eqref{eq:invariant-blanket}, which lies in between the Markov blanket of the variable $Y$ and the set of $Y$'s direct causes.
-Note that $A(I)$ can be interpreted as the ``unaffected'' children of $Y$ from the interventions $I$. \cref{prop:ident-transfer-learning} states explicitly that the pursued set of invariant variables $S^\star$ is the union of (1) parents of $Y$, (2) unaffected children of $Y$; and (3) parents of these unaffected children.
+Note that $A(I)$ can be interpreted as the ``unaffected'' children of $Y$ from the interventions $I$.
+As shown in the definition of $A(I)$, the ``unaffected'' children include the children of $Y$ unaffected by both direct interventions in $I$ (itself is not included in $I$) and indirect interventions (it does not have an ancestor that is both $Y$'s child and suffer from intervention). \cref{prop:ident-transfer-learning} states explicitly that the pursued set of invariant variables $S^\star$ is the union of parents of $Y$, unaffected children of $Y$, and parents of these unaffected children.
 The size of that set $S^\star$ will keep decreasing when $I$ enlarges.
-It will finally recover the set of direct causes of $Y$ when $I$ includes ``root children set'' $I^\star$ as stated in the following \cref{prop:ident-causal-discovery}.
-See an illustration in \cref{fig:scm-ident} (c).
+It will finally match the direct causes of $Y$ when $I$ includes ``root children set'' $I^\star$ as stated in \cref{prop:ident-causal-discovery} below; see an illustration in \cref{fig:scm-ident} (c).

 \begin{proposition}[Direct Cause Recovery] {\it (Sufficiency)} Under \cref{cond:scm-model}, define $I^\star = \{j: j\in \mathtt{ch}(d+1), \mathtt{at}(j) \cap \mathtt{ch}(d+1)=\emptyset \}$.
 If \cref{cond:expected-faithfulness} holds and $I\supseteq I^\star$, then \cref{cond-fairnn-ident} holds with $S^\star = \mathtt{pa}(d+1)$.